StarRocks/starrocks/docs/en/table_design/hybrid_table.md

 # Hybrid row/column-oriented tables

-As OLAP database, StarRocks originally stores data in tables in the columnar format, which can enhance the performance of complex queries, such as aggregate queries.
+As an OLAP database, StarRocks originally stores data in tables in the columnar format, which can enhance the performance of complex queries, such as aggregate queries.
 Since v3.2.3, StarRocks also supports hybrid row/column-oriented tables whose data is stored in both row-by-row and column-by-column fashions.
 This hybrid row/column storage is well suited for various scenario such as primary key-based high-concurrency, low-latency point queries and partial column updates, while delivering efficient analytical capabilities comparable to columnar storage.
 Additionally, hybrid row/column-oriented tables support [prepared statements](../), which enhances query performance and security.

 ## Comparisons between column-oriented tables and hybrid row/column-oriented tables